sbeslic/vue-simple-app/README.md

 ### Prerequisites

 ```
 A dev computer of any kind with internet connection.
+And some patience during NPM INSTALL step :)
 ```

 ## Installation